brysontyrrell/ODST/Readme.rst

     Instead of a parent-child relationship structure as used by the JDS, the ODS will adopt a many-to-many relationship model.
-One ODS may be registered to and number of other ODSs.
+One ODS may be registered to any number of other ODSs.
 When a package is uploaded to an ODS it will send a sync notification to each ODS it is registered to.
 Once they have finished syncing the package, each one of those recipients will repeat the process until the package has been synced throughout the network.